gridplay/gridplayapi/README.md

 Invalid key = Your ID and SECRET in gridplay.php config was invalid.

 ### Changelog

+== 3.2 - Jan 11 2025 ==
+First for the year
+* Added in centralized achievements and levels with XP

 == 3.1 - Dec 28 2024 ==
 Last update for the year